-The details of design are considered acceptable in terms of its relationship to the existing dwelling and would not result in harm to the character or appearance of the Bramhall Park Conservation Area in accordance with Policies CDH1.8, HC1.3, SIE-1 and SIE-3.
-The proposal would not unduly impact on the residential amenity and privacy of the surrounding properties and would comply Policies CDH1.8 and SIE-1.
+The general design of the proposed development is considered acceptable in terms of its relationship to the existing dwelling and it would not result in harm to the character or appearance of the Bramhall Park Conservation Area in accordance with UDP policies CDH1.8 and HC 1.3, Core Strategy policies SIE-1 and SIE-3.

+The proposal would not unduly impact on the residential amenity and privacy of the surrounding properties and would comply with UDP policy CDH1.8 and Core Strategy policy SIE-1.

 The proposal would be acceptable in terms of trees and parking and highway safety.

 Other material considerations such as the Extensions and Alterations to Dwellings SPD and the NPPF have also been considered and it is judged the proposal also complies with the content of these documents.